luizgamabh/custom.gs/README.md

 * [Unsemantic](http://unsemantic.com)
 * [Semantic](http://semantic.gs)

 Custom.gs works with columns rather than percentages, anyway you can set-up many columns as you need.
-Eg.:

 ## How it works?